profile

 Featured Post

 Bootleg: Beyond The Setlist.
-After The Room Empties
+The Fan Worth Building For

 Notes on live music, connection, and the emerging future, by Bootleg founder and CEO, Rod Yancy There is a theory gaining traction in certain corners of technology and finance that goes something like this: the more the digital world expands, the more valuable the physical world becomes.
 When everything can be replicated, the thing that cannot be replicated is the one worth paying attention to.
 Musicians have understood this longer than anyone.
 A show happens once, in one room, for the people...